Mudeford Lane HB5666 - Now Booking for 2016

 Dorset features some excellent museums, with world leading centres at Bovington (The Tank Museum, telling the history of military vehicles), and the Russell Cotes Museum and Art Gallery in Bournemouth.
 Other museums include the Dorset County Museum in Dorchester, The Red House in Christchurch, the Royal Signals Museum at Blandford, and the award winning Brewers Quay in Weymouth.
 Many smaller towns have their own local museums.

-There is a fishing quay at Mudeford, known for its eighteenth century smuggling activities and battle with the Navy.
-Closeby is the famous "Run" where salmon are netted, and the sandy beaches of Avon Beach and Friars Cliff are popular with family holidaymakers.
+The fishing quay at Mudeford, known for its eighteenth century smuggling activities and battle with the Navy, and the sandy beaches of Avon Beach and Friars Cliff are popular with family holidaymakers.
 The New Forest National Park, straddling the Dorset and Hampshire borders, offers peace, tranquillity, beauty and the magnificence you would expect of this National Park.

 Also close by, with seven miles of golden sands and sparkling sea, the vibrant cosmopolitan town of Bournemouth has it all – a vast variety of shops, restaurants and holiday accommodation, buzzing nightlife and endless countryside with beautiful award-winning gardens and water sports galore.